Help Docs

 4. On-Premise Poller: The first step in adding a network device is to choose an On-Premise Poller.
 You can choose an On-Premise Poller from the list or install a new one.
 Click Next.

-Network module should be enabled in the On-Premise Poller that you choose.
+Network Module should be enabled in the On-Premise Poller that you choose.
 If not, enable it.

-5. Credentials:Credentials help Site24x7 communicate via SNMP and fetch data for monitoring.
-Choose proper credentials according to your SNMP version or add new credentials and choose them.
+5. Credentials: Credentials help Site24x7 communicate via SNMP and fetch data for monitoring.
+Select proper credentials according to your SNMP version, or add new credentials.
 Click Next.

 6. Details: Enter the following details and click Next.